jakkra/SmartMirror/README.md

 **Moisture level of a plant**

-Shows if your plant needs watering, data is sent from a battery powered esp8266 with a moisture sensor, placed in of our plants.
+Shows if your plant needs watering, data is sent from a battery powered esp8266 with a moisture sensor, placed in one of our plants.

+**OctoPi**

+Shows some information of your current 3D print, such as the filename, bed/nozzle temperatures and the progress.

 ## Running locally